 As we are being encouraged to take a greener, more environmentally conscious approach to modern living, Water Quality Month wants to encourage a few simple steps to reduce water pollution and protect drinking water quality standards.
 These include:

-- Avoiding the use of pesticides and fertilisers as these run off soil and get flushed into the water system
+- Avoiding the use of pesticides and fertilisers as these get flushed into the water system

 - Do not flush medicines down the toilet – these pharmaceuticals head straight into the water system

 - Avoid using household chemical cleaners, which again wash into the water system

 - Do not tip paints or oil down the drain

 While considering how to avoid accidentally polluting water, it is worthwhile considering the pollutants that can affect water.

 In developed countries, most contaminants are removed during the sanitation process ahead of the water being channeled into the mains supply.
 Disinfectant, usually chlorine or chloride, is also added to the water to prevent any contamination as the water completes its journey to serve people’s homes.
 Using a water filter allows families to remove that chlorine once the water has reached their home – as well as any other common contaminants that may be present.

 In areas where there is a concern about drinking water quality standards, using a water filter is a sensible idea as it brings a guarantee of quality.